 The inside of the toddler swim vest is lined with soft polyester for comfort.
 The vest comes in two different sizes.
 Medium is designed for children 2-4 years of age and larges are for toddlers of 4-6 years.

 Kickboards for Kids

-Continuing with the superhero theme (“I’m Batman!”) are kick boards made specifically for kids who learning to find their way in the water.
+Continuing with the superhero theme (“I’m Batman!”) are kickboards for kids made specifically for those who are just learning to find their way in the water.

 These kickboards are made of durable EVA foam and come in a “junior” size, making them about 2/3 of the size of a regular kickboard.
 The Zoggs kickboards are recommended for children between the ages of 3-12 years.

 Some of my fondest memories are floating down local rivers in the summertime while sitting butt-first in an inflatable tube.
 The SwimSchool inflatable tube is basically a toddler’s version.

 Attached to a soft fabric vest and a harness to keep them standing upright in the tube, the swim training aid keeps the child’s arms and legs free so that they can splash and swim around while staying at the surface of the water.
 The tube is made of durable PVC.
 The makers designate the swimming aid for kids between the ages of 2 and 4 years.

 Best swimming aid for big kids and adults

 Looking for something to lounge on at the pool?
 Here’s our favorite swimming aid for big kids (and adults).